mitotic/slidoc/README.md

   attempt is forced).

 * `try_delay` if non-zero, forces a wait after an incorrect attempt.

+* `revision` if not a null string, updates the session, discarding old revisions.

+* `prereqs` optional colon-separated string of prerequisite session names (to be completed before this paced session can be attempted).

 The Notes portion of a question slide is hidden until a correct response is received or all tries are exhausted.